-Craig and his wife Jessie have three children; Taylor, Sophia and Sydney and will continue to make Calgary their year round home.
+Conroy and his wife Jessie have three daughters; Taylor, Sophia and Sydney.

 Assistant General Manager Brad Pascall served as Vice-President of Hockey Operations/National Teams with Hockey Canada since 2010.
 He brings an abundance of international hockey experience as he has worked in various capacities with Hockey Canada for the past 18 years.
 He served as Hockey Canada’s Senior Director of Men’s National Teams from 2006 to 2010 and was the Senior Director of Communications from 1998 to 2009.

 Among his achievements, he played an instrumental role for Canada’s gold medal Men’s Olympic Team at the 2014 Olympic Winter Games in Sochi, Russia.
 Four years earlier, he collected gold with the Men’s Olympic Team at the 2010 Olympic Winter Games in Vancouver.
 He has also been a member of team operations for Canada at the IIHF World Championship in 2009, 2010, 2011 and 2012 and directed Canada’s National Junior Team to gold medals at the 2007, 2008 and 2009 IIHF World Junior Championships.
 Brad’s gold medal collection also includes the Canada/Russia Super Series in the summer of 2007 and with Canada’s National Men’s Summer Under-18 Team at the 2006, 2012 and 2013 Ivan Hlinka events.